joshhighet/kerchow/sbin/README.md

 _edit source code of any script in this directory. use any var2 to prevent auto git pull/push_

+## onionscan

+_netscan an onion address with proxychains, jsonified output_

 ## openh

 _open an fqdn in a browser_

+## osq-usb

+_use osquery to return a list of attached removable usb devices_

 ## osv